What & When Should Runners Eat – Running Nutrition For All Types Of Runs

 It’s essential to stay on top of the hydration game in order to enjoy our runs and general health.
 Remember, around 60% of the adult body is water!

 New runners have too much on their ‘running plate’ to be focused on the subtlety of quality nutrition.
-However, the moment will come when a healthy and balanced diet will become a necessity and we will realise its importance.
+However, the moment will come when a healthy and balanced diet, as well as dietary supplements to support your body, will become a necessity and we will realise its importance.
 Not only can a good quality and varied diet complement our running, it is also a major health factor in our general lives.
 Tuck in regularly and responsibly!